THE ESTELLA STORY

+Professionally, I have always worked in fashion.
+After getting my bachelors degree from Harvard, I followed my heart and took an $8/hour job at Bergdorf Goodman.
+After steadily moving up the ladder and becoming a buyer, I went back to Harvard, got my MBA and jumped back into the adult fashion world.
 Years later, while pregnant and traveling through Europe, I fell in love with a handful of small children’s brands that I had never heard of before.
-I couldn’t believe how beautiful the clothes were and that the brands were virtually undiscovered in America.
-All the designers used premium fabrics: Japanese prints, Italian cottons, Scottish cashmere etc. And they all had different, yet equaling compelling, visions for their lines.
-Some were conservative and beautiful, while others were bold and exciting.
-What they all had in common was that they were designed by creative moms, many of whom had previously held design positions with some of the most important names in women’s fashion.
+I couldn’t believe how beautiful the clothes were and that the brands were virtually undiscovered back home in America.
+All the designers used premium fabrics (Japanese prints, Italian cottons, Scottish cashmere, etc), and they all had different, yet equally compelling, aesthetic visions for their lines.
+Some were conservative and elegant, while others were bold and exciting, but what they all had in common was that they were designed by creative moms, many of whom had previously held design positions with some of the most important names in women’s fashion.
 I was excited by their work and loved their personal connections to their collections.
-When I returned home to NY, I felt inspired to bring their designs to the US so in 2002, I opened Estella.
-To my surprise, the concept was highly successful.
+When I returned home to NY, I felt inspired to bring these Europeans designs to the US, so in 2002, we opened Estella.

 In order to control the quality, we decided to make everything here in the US.
-We chose bamboo for our baby layette because of all its wonderful qualities:
+We chose bamboo for our baby layette collection because of all its wonderful qualities:

 • Soft, soft, soft!
 The last thing that I want to hear is that a child won’t wear something because it’s too itchy.
 It’s music to my ears when my customers tell me that their children will only wear Estella basics!

 • Organic cotton, even though it costs more, as a mom, I think it’s worth it and many of you seem to agree.